oseimishaella385-cell/global-economic-analysis-sql-powerbi/README.md

 | Salary-to-Cost Ratio | Custom metric calculated as Average Annual Salary / Cost of living index | Provides a simple comparison of salaries relative to living costs|
 | Salary-to-Cost Rank | Ranking countries based on Salary-to-Cost Ratio | Identifies countries where salaries appear strongest relative to living costs |

+**Salary Value Score (SVS)**
+The Salary Value Score is a custom comparative metric developed for this project to evaluate average annual salary relative to a country's cost of living.

+Formula:
+Salary Value Score = Average Annual Salary (USD PPP) / Cost of Living Index

+A higher SVS indicates that average salary is larger relative to the country's Cost of Living Index, while a lower score indicates that salary is smaller relative to living costs.

+For example, Luxembourg's average annual salary of approximately $97,462 USD PPP divided by its Cost of Living Index of 62.4 produces an SVS of approximately 1,561.9.

+The score should not be interpreted as disposable income, household purchasing power, or the number of dollars remaining after living expenses.
+The Cost of Living Index is a relative index rather than a monetary expenditure value.
+SVS is therefore intended primarily as a ranking and screening measure for comparing countries within this dataset.

 ### Methods Used
 **SQL INNER JOIN** – Combined the salary and cost of living datasets.
 **Data filtering** – Selected 2024 observations and USD (PPP) salary values.